selenized/selenized.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 This model assumed a continuous, steady-state, flow of stack gases.
 Boilers don't always operate that way and the model did not, for example, consider start-up or upset conditions that could lead to higher in-stack concentrations of carbon monoxide.

-The model also assumed mixing was captured by a simple gaussian dispersion model that does not account for variability of wind-speed either with time or spatially -- wind-speed typically increases with height -- in this case I believe the model underestimates the degree of mixing.
-Furthermore it does not account for interactions with buildings and potential down-wash, which can be very significant.
+The model also assumed mixing was captured by a simple gaussian dispersion model.
+This model does not, for example, account for variability of wind-speed either with time or spatially -- wind-speed typically increases with height -- in this case I believe the model underestimates the degree of mixing.
+Nor it does not account for interactions with buildings and potential down-wash, which can be very significant.

 This also assumes no other sources of carbon monoxide, both at the facility surrounding the worksite but also potentially from some portable equipment.

-I think in practice, while modeling like this might be informative about the potential hazards, it is always good practise to develop a monitoring plan for the work area that includes the flue gases and any other potential substances to ensure workers on the scaffolding are not being exposed.
+I think that, while modeling like this might be informative about the potential hazards, it is always good practise to develop a monitoring plan for the work area that includes the flue gases and any other potential substances to ensure workers on the scaffolding are not being exposed.

 ----